 SAG holds annual teleconference meetings to review recommended Net-to-Gross (NTG) values prepared by independent evaluators and reach agreement on NTG values for the next program year, as described in the Illinois Energy Efficiency Policy Manual.
-SAG NTG discussions for the program year beginning on January 1, 2022 were held in September 2021.
+SAG NTG discussions for the program year beginning on January 1, 2023 were held in September 2022.
 As required by the Policy Manual.
-NTG values for the 2022 program year were finalized October 1, 2021.
+NTG values for the 2022 program year were finalized by October 1, 2022.

 See below for additional information about this process.
 Please note that final NTG research memos can be found on the Final NTG Research Memos page.